PhoenixGreen/Cypherpunktimes-articles/moving-forward-series/simple-payment-verification.md

 As it currently stands, the main drawbacks with using lite clients revolve around having to trust centralised third-party services instead of the decentralised network.

-There is a need for lightweight wallets and currently Decred’s SPV is a shining example of how this can be achieved whilst still being in full control of your coins, data, and privacy.
+There is a need for lightweight wallets and currently Decred’s SPV is a shining example of how this can be achieved while still allowing users to be in full control of their coins, data, and privacy.